 Record Keeping Requirements

-A written record of every termination and/or eviction shall be maintained by CCHA, and shall contain the following information:
+A written record of every termination and/or eviction shall be maintained by HACC, and shall contain the following information:

 Name of resident, race and ethnicity, number and identification of apartment occupied.

 Date of the Notice of Lease Termination and any other state or local notices required, which may be on the same form and run concurrently.